- Ph.D., Mechanical Engineering, University of Utah, 2010

 - B.S.
 Mechanical Engineering, Montana State University, 2001

-- 2013 - Present: Assistant Professor, University of Nevada, Reno
+- 2013 - Present: Assistant Professor, Department of Physics, University of Nevada, Reno

 - 2012-2013: Postdoctoral Research Assistant, Environmental Engineering, Georgia Institute of Technology, Atlanta, GA